AnaghaMKrishna/CS-7641-Project/proposal.md

 This project aims to improve the diagnostic accuracy and potentially discover novel patient subclusters within cancer types to develop personalized treatments of cancer patients.
 Sustainable and ethical considerations include avoiding algorithmic bias, and ensuring model transparency.

 ### Expected Results
-As we have data from 6 types of cancers, we expect to see 6 distinct clusters and reasonable accuracy, F1, AUC/ROC for prediction.
-We expect to have a F1 greater than 0.85 and AUROC greater than 0.9 that match previous attempts to cluster similar datasets.
-Moreover, we want to create expression signatures by finding the genes that represent a cluster to enable targeted sequencing to only sequence a smaller set of genes.
-This would allow for faster and cheaper processing times to classify a patient’s cancer type in the clinic.
+As we have data from 6 types of cancers, we expect to see 6 distinct clusters and reasonable accuracy, F1(>0.85), AUC/ROC(>0.9) for prediction.
+Moreover, we want to create expression signatures by finding the genes that represent a cluster to enable targeted sequencing to only sequence a smaller set of genes allowing for faster and cheaper processing times to classify a patient’s cancer type in the clinic.

 ## Video
 {% include youtube.html id="AfDw644U36A" %}